UoMResearchIT/interaction-data-visualisation-tool/README.md

 ## External Deployment

 This section will run through deploying the app on a Ubuntu Virtual Machine.
-For other option refer to [Flask Documentation ](http://flask.pocoo.org/docs/1.0/deploying/)
+For other options refer to [Flask Documentation ](http://flask.pocoo.org/docs/1.0/deploying/)

+These instruction use the deployment version of this repository.

 #### Install Requirements